webdriverio/webdriverio/.github/SUPPORT.md

 ## Real-time Chat

-* [Gitter](https://gitter.im/webdriverio/webdriverio) - our biggest support chat with more than 2.5k people helping each other out on daily basis
+* [Discord](https://discord.webdriver.io/) - Our biggest support chat with a large community helping each other out on daily basis
-* [Slack Channel](https://join.slack.com/t/seleniumhq/shared_invite/zt-vv33sc0w-VKKQop3WDV_lfrLXGGHvDw) - we also maintain a channel in the Selenium Slack organization
+* [Slack Channel](https://seleniumhq.herokuapp.com/) - We also maintain a channel in the Selenium Slack organization

 ## Stack Overflow